Carl Lee (American football)

-Carl Lee III (born February 6, 1961) is a former American football cornerback in the National Football League (NFL).
-He was drafted by the Minnesota Vikings in the seventh round of the 1983 NFL Draft, and played with the Vikings for all but his final season with the New Orleans Saints.
-From 1995 to 2005, Lee was the head football coach at West Virginia State University and compiled an overall record of 34 wins and 75 losses (34–75) during his time with the Yellow Jackets.
+Carl Lee III (born February 6, 1961) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Minnesota Vikings in the seventh round of the 1983 NFL draft, and played with the Vikings for all but his final season with the New Orleans Saints.
+From 1996 to 2005, Lee was the head football coach at West Virginia State and compiled an overall record of 34 wins and 75 losses (34–75) during his time with the Yellow Jackets.

-He played college football at Marshall.
+He played college football for the Marshall Thundering Herd.
 In 1995, he was inducted into the Marshall University Athletics Hall of Fame for his collegiate career in football and track and field.

 Professional career

 Minnesota Vikings

-Lee was drafted by the Minnesota Vikings in the seventh round of the 1983 NFL Draft.
+Lee was selected by the Minnesota Vikings in the seventh round of the 1983 NFL draft.
 He played 11 years for the team from 1983 to 1993.
 During that time he started 144 of 169 games and had 779 tackles, 31 interceptions, returning two for touchdowns.
 He made the Pro Bowl in 1988, 1989, 1990.